 The question of evidencing source of wealth should be addressed on a risk sensitive basis.
 There is no one size fits all answer to this question; certain evidence may be sufficient in some circumstances, though insufficient in others.
+In cases identified as lower-risk, you should minimise the amount of information relating to source of wealth that you seek to collect directly from clients and make use of information which is readily available.
 When assessing what evidence will be sufficient to address this issue, those who operate under the 2017 Regulations need to take a global view of the risk factors relevant to the situation and consideration of the client's source of wealth should be central to this assessment.
 Whatever actions are taken or not taken, those actions and the reasons for them should be clearly recorded.